pmccullough060/DOTNet-Core-API-MongoDB/README.md

 The exception handling middleware is already set up and will return a simple "500 Internal Server Error" whenever there is an unhandled exception while the code is running in production.
 There is however a custom exception handler and error message "Unable to establish a connection with the database" for a bad database connection as this is useful to know even in production.

 ### Uploading and Download Blobs
 In MongoDB if you want to upload a Blob larger than 16mb you have to use GridFs which "chunks" the files into 255kb pieces.
 To make things simple I'm using gridFs to upload all the Blob files.
-I found it hard to find the C# code to do this properly so here it is for easy reference for anyone else trying this:
+Here is the C# I used for anyone else trying this:

 ```csharp